 To minimize potential COVID-19 transmission during required close-contact procedures with the population, all staff are required to wear all personal protective equipment in accordance with state and national health care and public health guidance.
 At all other times, the use of facial barriers are required to be worn by both staff and the incarcerated population to protect all those who live and work in our institutions and conservation camps, as well as the community at-large.

-When not under quarantine, conservation camps are still operating and housing inmates.
-Inmates continue to complete community service projects when not fighting fires; which include clearing brush and fallen trees, maintaining parks, and reforestation.
+When not under quarantine, conservation camps are still operating and housing incarcerated people.
+They continue to complete community service projects when not fighting fires; which include clearing brush and fallen trees, maintaining parks, and reforestation.
 Currently, individual projects are being completed on a case-by-case basis after review and approval by the camp captain to ensure health and safety guidance to address COVID-19 can be followed.